microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-QTA.md

 ![Recommended database upgrade workflow using QTA](../media/qta-usage.png "Recommended database upgrade workflow using QTA")

+> **Note:**
-Note that QTA does not generate user workload so users must ensure that a representative test workload can be executed on the target instance.
+> QTA does not generate user workload so users must ensure that a representative test workload can be executed on the target instance.

 ## Lab requirements (pre-installed)
 The following are requirements to run this lab: